miahbates/pixel-art-generator/README.md

 # Generative art (in progress...) 🟪🟦🟩🟥🟧
-Experimenting with generative pixel art
+* Experimenting with generative pixel art.
+* Each numbered image in the read me corresponds to an explaination in the javascript file.
+* Click on the links to see in [P5](https://p5js.org/get-started/)

 ## Set-up 🌄
 ```